 No, only borrow what you need.
 The Federal Direct Loan can be a useful resource to help pay for your educational expenses.
 However, they are still loans with interest and fees.
 Please use them responsibly.

 Students are required to meet certain academic standards in order to maintain their eligibility for financial aid.
 More information about the Satisfactory Academic Progress Requirements

 Yes.
 Students may only receive aid for up to 30 credit hours of remedial coursework.

 Yes!
 A student must be enrolled at least half-time (6 credits) in order to access additional Federal Pell Grant for the summer term IF they have already used their full-time award Fall & Spring semesters.
 If the student has not utilized their full Pell Grant or Direct Loan for the Fall and Spring semesters, they have eligibility remaining for the summer semester.
-Check with the Financial Aid Office.
+Check with the Office of Financial Aid for more information.

 If the student’s financial situation has changed significantly from the previous year, they may complete a Special Circumstances Form and submit it, along with supporting documentation, for consideration to have their aid eligibility re-evaluated.
 Examples of circumstances may include loss of job, divorce/separation, large medical bills, etc.

 Yes.
 A student may only receive a Federal Pell Grant for the equivalent of 12 full-time semesters or 6 academic years.
 There are also aggregate limits for Federal Direct Loans.
 Dependent students may borrow up to $31,000, while independent students may borrow up to $57,500.
 NC grants are limited to 10 full-time semesters.

 The census date is the point in a semester after which Federal Pell Grants will no longer be adjusted up or down based on changes in a student’s enrollment.